-These minimalist self-contained source codes in different programming languages demonstrate the simplicity and power of implementing and applying Echo State Networks.
-They are intended for education and instruction, but can also be easily adapted for practical purposes.
+These minimalist self-contained source codes in different programming languages demonstrate the simplicity and power of implementing and applying Echo State Networks “from scratch”.
+This is arguably the simplest form of recurrent neural network learning.
+The source codes are intended for education and instruction, but can also be easily adapted for practical purposes.

 As a demo, they learn to predict Mackey-Glass chaotic time series (delay=17) with a remarkable accuracy.
 The data needed for the code are available here: MackeyGlass_t17.txt (or .zip, needs unpacking).